icon-project/icon-sdk-js/README.md

 ## Quick start

-Quickstart is an example project of Icon SDK Javascript.
+Quickstart is an example project of Icon SDK JavaScript.
 Detail description is written in `readme` file in quickstart directory .